acronis/go-cti/cti-spec/SPEC.md

 ### Typed annotations

 RAML 1.0 annotations are used to define additional semantics of types or individual object properties.
-For example, the `cti.cti` annotation is used to create and bind a CTI identifier to this type.
+For example, the `cti.cti` annotation is used to create and bind a CTI to this type.

 The `cti.id` annotation defines that the object property contains an identifier derived from the base type and the object follows the base type schema.
 This allows registering static object instances that can be used to specify any pre-defined values (i.e., service configuration, static properties, etc.) and refer to them later.